silx-kit/silx/doc/source/modules/gui/plot/roi.rst

 :mod:`CurvesROIWidget`: ROI from curves
 =======================================

-You can access to the ROIWidget from a Plot window by using the options button then by selecting region of interest.

 .. |roiWidgetImage| image:: img/roiwidget.png
-   :height: 200px
+   :height: 400px
    :align: middle

+You can access to the ROIWidget from a Plot window by :

+- using the tool button 'ROI'
+- using the options button then by selecting region of interest.

 |roiWidgetImage|